redsquirrel/jargon/articles/reconsidering-my-story.md

 If you're still reading, I hope you learned something along the way.
 I learn from writing, so at least it helped me!

-My next "Reconsidering" post will be about why I have no interest in taking investments in any of my future business ventures.
+My next "Reconsidering" post will be about why I have no interest in taking investments in any of my future business ventures, and why I'm taking a break from angel investing.